-The Life Span of the French Bulldog
+The Life Span Of The French Bulldog

 A dog is a lifetime companion, and the longer that lifetime lasts, the better — and since different breeds have different life expectancies, a breed's average life span may play a role in the choice of your next dog.
 The French bulldog life expectancy is 10 to 12 years.
 They are adorable, fun, and conveniently sized, but are they right for your family?
 In addition to considering the life expectancy of a French bulldog, you should also be sure to think about the health issues to which the breed is prone when deciding if this breed is right for you.